Protection of streams for fishing, swimming and wading is called watershed management. What’s a watershed?

 - KY Division of Water, Watershed Planning

 - Kentucky Center of Excellence for Watershed Management

 - Wolf Run Watershed Plan

-As the West Hickman Watershed Plan is currently underway, here are some resources that are helpful in learning more about resources and needs.
+As the West Hickman Watershed Plan has been approved, and implementation is currently underway, here are some links that are helpful in learning more about water quality resources and needs.

 - Presentation to West Hickman Watershed Council Jan 2020 (ppt, 15pgs)